vordimous/zilla-docs/src/reference/config/bindings/binding-mqtt-kafka.md

 > `string`

-Kafka topic used for routing mqtt messages.
+The default Kafka topic used for routing mqtt messages.

 ##### topics.retained\*